mozmeao/platform-docs/docs/install.md

         $ python --version
         Python 3.13.3

-**Install a plugin to manage virtualenvs via pyenv and create a virtualenv for Bedrock's dependencies**
+**Install a plugin to manage virtualenvs via pyenv and create a virtualenv for dependencies**

 1. Install `pyenv-virtualenv` :